clementfarabet/ipam-tutorials/th_tutorials/1_supervised/README.md

 The tutorial demonstrates how to:

   * pre-process the (train and test) data, to facilitate learning
-  * describe a model to solve a classificaiton task
+  * describe a model to solve a classification task
   * choose a loss function to minimize
   * define a sampling procedure (stochastic, mini-batches), and apply one of several optimization techniques to train the model's parameters
   * estimate the model's performance on unseen (test) data